jeremytammik/tbc/a/1883_forge_props.md

  with the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon

-Today we take a look at a fix for the RvtVa3c custom exporter and a Forge issue related to Revit property access &ndash; Pull metadata from RVT in BIM 360
+Today, we take a look at a fix for the RvtVa3c custom exporter and a Forge issue related to Revit property access &ndash; Pull metadata from RVT in BIM 360
 &ndash; Forge at AU class recordings
 &ndash; RvtVa3c updated and issues fixed...